Email to register or for information:

 Emotional Wellbeing After Baby Group

 Emotional challenges are the most common complication of pregnancy and childbirth, yet parents often feel isolated and ashamed if they are struggling.
 Mothers or fathers experiencing anxiety or depression in the postpartum year can come together in this supportive, nonjudgmental, confidential group to share stories and learn from each other while receiving coping skills strategies.
 This is an ongoing, weekly group for parents of babies 0-12 months.
-Before participating for the first time please contact the facilitator, Heather O'Brien, LICSW at email@example.com
+Before participating for the first time please register for the group using this link or contact the facilitator, Heather O'Brien, LICSW at firstname.lastname@example.org.

 Held every Thursday, 10:00-11:30 a.m. via zoom